funkyfuture/deck-chores/README.rst

 - define regular jobs to run within a container context with container labels
 - use date, interval and cron-like triggers
 - set a maximum of simultaneously running instances per job
+- restrict job scheduling to one container per service

 Example